Plow-Controller/plow/README.md

 # Plow
-The Plow is a Multi POsT Mining Client  Controller
+The Plow is a Linux Multi POsT Mining Client  Controller

 To install The Plow: